George Milne, 1st Baron Milne: Salonika

-The 60th (2/2nd London) Division was sent to Salonika in December.
+The 60th (2/2nd London) Division was sent from France as reinforcements to Salonika in December.
 Milne was promoted to permanent lieutenant general on 1 January 1917.
-On 3 January 1917 Milne arrived at the Rome Conference independently of the French General Sarrail.
+On 3 January 1917 Milne arrived at the Rome Conference independently of the French General Maurice Sarrail.
 The official French record of the Rome Conference did not even mention Milne as a participant.
-As a result of the Conference Milne was placed under Sarrail's command, with right of appeal to his own government – who overruled him when he protested against Sarrail's movement of a British brigade outside the British zone.
-This precedent was much discussed in the next few months when David Lloyd George, the Prime Minister, attempted to place the BEF on the Western Front under General Robert Nivelle.
+As a result of the conference Milne was placed under Sarrail's command, with right of appeal to his own government – who overruled him when he protested against Sarrail's movement of a British brigade outside the British zone.
+This precedent was much discussed in the next few months when Prime Minister David Lloyd George attempted to place the BEF on the Western Front under General Robert Nivelle.

-Milne undertook numerous offensives in support of his French and Serbian Allies with limited resources.
-His attack at Lake Doiran in spring 1917 cost 5,000 dead and seriously wounded, one quarter of all British casualties throughout the entire Salonika Campaign.
+Milne undertook numerous offensives in support of his French and Serbian allies with limited resources.
+His attack at Lake Doiran in spring 1917 cost 5,000 dead and seriously wounded, one quarter of all British casualties throughout the entire Salonika campaign.
 Another British attack in the Struma Valley was more successful.
 His troops were constantly suffering from malaria.
 Milne was appointed a Grand Officer of the Order of Saints Maurice and Lazarus by the King of Italy on 31 August 1917 and advanced to Knight Commander of the Order of the Bath on 1 January 1918.
-Although Milne was repulsed again at Lake Doiran in September 1918, French and Serbian units were successful in defeating the Bulgarian Army at the Battle of Dobro Pole which took place that same month.
+Although Milne, promoted to the temporary rank of general in June, was repulsed again at Lake Doiran in September, French and Serbian units were successful in defeating the Bulgarian Army at the Battle of Dobro Pole which took place that same month.
 Bulgaria then signed an armistice.